UniversityOfHelsinkiCS/oodikone/README.md

    - Sometimes necessary after strange errors due to caching
 6. Clear node_nodules
    - Deletes "nodemod" docker volumes and all local node_modules from each service
-   - Useful when resolving permission issues without the need to reset all data
+   - Useful when resolving permission/installation/library issues without the need to reset all data
    - Runs `npm ci` for every service locally

 ## ⌨️ Development